All information on this page is up-to-date and accurate for the 2016-17 school year. Page updated 9/13/16.

 - English: English 9, 10 11, and 12.

-- Math: Pre-Calculus, Algebra II, Geometry and Discrete Math.
+- Math: Common Core Math II-III, Pre-Calculus, and Discrete Math.

 - Science: Biology (Lab Science), Earth Environmental Science, Chemistry (Lab Science), Physics (Lab Science), Human Anatomy and Physiology.

-- Social Studies: World History, Civics and Economics, US History, American History I
+- Social Studies: World History, Civics and Economics, American History I, American History II

-- World Language: Spanish III and IV, French III and IV, German III and IV, and Latin III.
+- World Language: Spanish III and IV, French III and IV, and Latin III.

-- Fine Arts: Band, Orchestra, Chorus, Theatre Crafts, Art, and Photography (all courses offer Intermediate/Advanced Levels).
+- Fine Arts: Band, Orchestra, Chorus, Theatre Crafts, Art, and Photography (all courses offer Proficient/Advanced Levels).

 - Career Tech: PLTW Biomedical Sciences, PLTW Intro Engineering, PLTW Civil Engineering, PLTW Body Systems, Drafting II-Architectural, Computer Engineering Technology II, E-Commerce I

 - English: English 11 and 12

 - Science: Biology, Chemistry, and Environmental Science (All science courses have a lab component)

 - World Language: Spanish V, German V, French V, and Latin IV

 Class Rank - Class rank is computed at the sixth, seventh and final semesters.
 To be ranked with a given class, a student must have been a member of that class during the entire semester preceding the ranking.
 Class rank is determined by a student's weighted GPA.